hackerzhuli/com.hackerzhuli.code/README.md

 ## Description
-This is a fork of Unity's Visual Studio Editor package for Unity Editor.
+This is a fork of Visual Studio Editor package for Unity.

 The difference between this fork and the official package is that this fork adds support for popular Visual Studio Code forks.